github/docs/content/osmand/widgets/radius-ruler.md

 ---
 title: "Ruler & radius-ruler"
-intro: "Radius-ruler instrument helps to determine the radius around the selected point on the map via  displaying distance-circles on the map.
+intro: "Radius-ruler tool helps to determine the radius around the selected point on the map via  displaying distance-circles on the map.
-Ruler instrument helps to calculate the distance between selected points to find the shortest distance."
+The additional function of the Radius-ruler  tool is helping to calculate the distance between selected points to find the shortest distance.
+The Ruler tool displays scale "
 versions: '*'
 ---